Kegsay/wild-gif-chase/README.md

 # wild-gif-chase
+Scans a directory for GIF files and create an index which can be searched.
+Results are exposed as HTML via an HTTP server (Express).

-Search through an existing GIF collection.
-Currently does prefix matching on the filename of the GIF, and basic word matching based on `-` and `_` as separators.
+Currently this does prefix matching on the filename of the GIF, and basic word matching based on `-` and `_` as separators.

 ## Requirements
  - ImageMagick for creating thumbnails of the GIFs.